Information session will be in March TBA.

 Note: letters of recommendation are NOT included in this stage of application.

-2. The fall internal deadline is to submit applications for nomination is TBD .
+2. The fall internal deadline is to submit applications for nomination is September 2, 2014 at 5:00 pm.
+To apply for nomination, submit the following as a single PDF file to firstname.lastname@example.org:

 The British Scholarships committee will interview qualified applicants in early September and select nominees.

-If you are selected, it is at this point that you would begin your on-line application and secure your letters of recommendation.
+If you are selected, it is at this point that you would secure your letters of recommendation.
 We suggest you let your recommenders know in advance that you are applying for nomination.

-3. Once nominated, applicants work with the fellowships adviser to prepare for final submission deadline (early October).
+3. Once nominated, applicants work with the fellowships adviser to prepare for the final submission deadline (October 1).